About the program

 - Lower graduation rates

 In a typical year, the BackPack Program serves more than 3,000 children at more than 80 schools within Foodlink’s 10-county service area.
-Generous community support from Wegmans’ annual Fill the Bus campaign provides thousands of pounds of non-perishable food that we use throughout the school year.
+Major supporters of the program include Wegmans, Delta Air Lines and the Avangrid Foundation, in partnership with RG&E.

 Other support has been generously provided by the Woodforest Charitable Foundation and Fidelis Care.